snaphu-msu/flashbang/README.md

 Python tools for extracting/analysing/plotting 1D core-collapse supernova models from [FLASH](http://flash.uchicago.edu/site/flashcode/).

 # Python Dependencies
+* astropy
+* h5py
+* matplotlib
 * numpy
-* matplotlib
-* yt
-* h5py
+* pandas
 * pyarrow
-* pandas
-* astropy
 * scipy

-You should already be using something like [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#using-pip-in-an-environment) to manage separate python environments.
-In which case installing dependencies is as simple as `pip install numpy`, etc..
+* yt

+Use the included `environment.yml` file to easily set up a working [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) environment with the necessary dependencies.

+Simply run `conda env create -f environment.yml`, which will create a new environment called `flashbang`, which you can then activate with `conda activate flashbang`.

 # Setup
 Set these shell environment variables (in your `.bashrc` etc.):